jwwthu/CommSurvey/README.md

 # CommSurvey
-This is the repository for the collections of surveys and reviews in communication and networking domains.
+This is the repository for the collection of surveys and reviews in communication and networking domains.